AdobeDocs/commerce-operations.en/help/configuration/queues/aws-mq.md

 bin/magento setup:upgrade
 ```

-## How Magento uses the AWS MQ service
+## How Commerce uses the AWS MQ service

 The `async.operations.all` message queue consumer uses the AMQP connection.